jsdealy/latin/miscellae/guideToLatinConversation.md

 To write on water.

-To speak to a deaf per-
+To speak to a deaf person.
-son.

 To impose upon.